sarahohenshelt/sarahohenshelt.github.io/content/blog/2023-11-19-belgrade-part2.md

 ![Alt text](/images/travel4/PXL_20231119_110150393.jpg)

 I had mentioned to Alexander that I was bribing the kids with ice cream if they were good and he said we’d be walking past the best one in town.
-This is 100% why I like to do a privat tour that gets catered to us.
+This is 100% why I like to do a private tour that gets catered to us.
 Sometimes we just need an ice cream break after a museum.
 Kids heard and after the museum we headed there.
 It was called Black Sheep and it was VERY good!
 I got Oreo, Max got chocolate (always), Sam got honey/vanilla/something else and Ben got passion fruit…which was so good!

 ![Alt text](/images/travel4/PXL_20231119_113252327.MP.jpg)